 - Breathing (for example, a chest infection)

 - The heart (for example, abnormal rhythm or, occasionally, a heart attack)

-- Blood clots (for example, in the legs or occasionally in the lung)
+- Blood clots (for example, in the legs or occasionally in the lung).

 - Stroke

 - Death

-Those specifically related to TURP include:
+Those specifically related to BNI include:

-- Common risks (Greater than 1 in10): - Bleeding mild bleeding after TURP is common.
+- Common risks (Greater than 1 in 10) - Bleeding Mild bleeding after BNI is common.
 Occasionally the bleeding is severe enough to require a blood transfusion.
-Rarely, there is excessive bleeding which may require a further operation to stop it. - Mild burning of urination after the procedure. - Residual bladder over activity urgency of urination is a common problem with an enlarged prostate.
+Rarely, there is excessive bleeding which may require a further operation to stop it. - Mild burning during urination. - Residual bladder over activity Urgency of urination is a common problem with urinary obstruction.
 This can take up to 6 months (and occasionally longer) to settle down.
 There is a 25% risk that it will not resolve completely.
-However, there are tablets that may help. - Retrograde ejaculation most men find that a lasting side effect of a TURP is dry orgasm (retrograde ejaculation).
+However, there are tablets that may help. - Treatment may not relieve all your symptoms. - Impaired erection in a small number of cases some men may develop erection problems.
+You should discuss the likelihood of impotence and infertility with your Urologist before the operation.
+Many patients are not concerned about sexual side effects.
+However, if your sexual life is important, you must consider this when deciding on any surgical treatment. - Retrograde ejaculation around a third of men find that a lasting side effect of a BNI is dry orgasm (retrograde ejaculation).
 This happens because the surgery makes it possible for semen to travel back up into the bladder rather than out through the penis at the time of orgasm.
-However, this should not interfere with sex and, after recovery from the operation, most men return to the same level of sexual activity as before. - Reduced fertility because of the 'dry orgasm' you are unlikely to father children after this operation.
+However, this should not interfere with sex and, after recovery from the operation, most men return to the same level of sexual activity as before. - Reduced fertility because of the potential of 'dry orgasm' you may not be able to father children after this operation.
 It is important to let your GP and Urologist know if you are planning to have children.
-On the other hand, it is not 100% certain that you will be sterile either so you cannot rely on this as an effective method of contraception. - Impaired erection in a small number of cases some men may develop erection problems.
-You should discuss the likelihood of impotence and infertility with your Urologist before the operation.
-Many patients are not concerned about sexual side effects.
-However, if your sexual life is important, you must consider this when deciding on any surgical treatment. - Treatment may not stop all of your symptoms.

-- Infection of the bladder, testicles or kidney this is usually easily treated with antibiotics. - Need for re-operation about 1 in 10 men who have a TURP or similar operation will require another in a 10 year period.
-This can be due to scarring which can cause a narrowing (stricture) at the bladder neck or within the water pipe or to the prostate tissue re-growing. - Injury to the urethra causing delayed scare formation.
+On the other hand, it is not 100% certain that you will be sterile either so you cannot rely on this as an effective method of contraception. - Infection an infection of the bladder, testicles or kidneys can sometimes occur following the operation.
+This is usually easily treated with antibiotics. - Need for re-operation about 1 in 10 men who have a BNI or similar operation will require another in a 10 year period.
+This can be due to scarring, which can cause a narrowing (stricture) at the bladder neck or within the water pipe, or to the prostate growing. - Injury to the urethra causing delayed scar formation.

-o Occasional risks (Between 1 in 10 and 1 in 50):
+Occasional risks (Between 1 in 10 and 1 in 50)